 Then some even can sleep on the wing.
 This is the best way to handle fatigue on a long journey.
 Different processes depend on the bird, but they are all extraordinary as they allow the birds to fly and rest simultaneously.

 One example is the Frigate Bird.
 This creature travels long distances over water and can’t afford to sleep for long periods.
 So, it sleeps in short bursts to get rest.
 Researchers believe that they do so in 10-second bursts – like micro-naps – that add up to 45 minutes of sleep per day.

 The strategy of the Common Swift is even more incredible.
 Slow-wave sleep can occur in one brain hemisphere at a time.
-Therefore, one half of the swift’s brain can sleep while the other stays awake for navigation and survival.
+Therefore, half of the swift’s brain can sleep while the other stays awake for navigation and survival.
 There is the potential for both hemispheres to enter this state for short periods when safe, but it isn’t the best approach.

 As you can see, birds are so well adapted to flight that the process isn’t as tiring for them as you would expect.
 The strength and lightweight of their bones make forward propulsion easier.
-Larger wings and fewer wingbeats lower the risk of fatigue further.
+More enormous wings and fewer wingbeats lower the risk of fatigue further.

 All those birds know how to take advantage of energy sources and their environment to manage energy expenditure.
 Of course, the Swift and the Albatross have this all figured out best.
 If you can sleep and fly simultaneously, there is little to worry about.